49ers look to bounce back vs. Jets after tough opening loss

 GROUNDED JETS

 The Jets know exactly what the 49ers are dealing with.
-They’ll be without star running back Le’Veon Bell (hamstring), who’s on injured reserve, and leading receiver Jamison Crowder is uncertain to play after also injuring his hamstring.
+They’ll be without star running back Le’Veon Bell (hamstring), who’s on injured reserve, and leading receiver Jamison Crowder also won’t play after also injuring his hamstring.

 That will put even more strain on quarterback Sam Darnold, who struggled mightily in the opener with his mechanics, footwork and decision-making.
-He finished 13 of 26 for 157 yards with a touchdown, but those numbers were largely padded by a strong final drive during which he was 8 of 9 for 58 yards.
+He finished 21 of 35 for 215 yards with a touchdown and an interception, but those numbers were largely padded by a strong final drive.

 “My timing needs to be better,” Darnold said.
 “I think I did hurry some things.
 I feel like just at the beginning of a game I’ve just got to relax and take a deep breath, ease myself into it and make the throws when they’re there.”